New Zealand. 2014.

 Thereafter, the film plays out with a fairly simple premise but for the fact that it takes place on a movie set.
-Much of its humour derives from this.
-This often comes in broad caricatures – each of the characters have a single distinctive characteristic and this is simply repeated whenever they come on.
+Much of the film’s humour comes in broad caricatures – each of the characters have a single distinctive characteristic and this is simply repeated whenever they come on.
 Harley Neville is played as such a nebbish that he belongs more in a Woody Allen film – all that is missing is the series of self-deprecating one-liners.
 The entire film becomes an extended catalogue of humiliations that are heaped upon Harley with everybody on the set delighting in berating him, calling him an idiot and ordering him about.

 There is the odd amusing line – an infected Reanin Johannik stumbles onto set with a usual zombie growl and slaver to be greeted by director Andrew Laing “Is that her American accent?” followed by her vomiting blood “Oh God, she’s purging on set.”
 Elsewhere, Mike Edward pushes through a horde of zombies pawing at him to get to his trailer with a dismissive “Fans!”
-By about the halfway point though, the film starts to slide into a fairly predictable comedy.
+By about the halfway point though, all of this starts to slide into fairly predictable comedy.

 Things however pick up when we arrive at the zombie outbreak in the second half of the film.
 It is here that Guy Pigden starts to draw on what Peter Jackson laid down in Braindead.
 The film gets the balance of broad humour and horror comedy mostly right.
 The level of gore is high and the makeup effects not too bad with even a number of these that are undeniably amusing – Harley Neville despatching a zombie with an eggbeater at one point.
 Jackson still has the advantage in terms of sheer dementia but this emerges as an enjoyable copy.

-I Survived a Zombie Holocaust was a directorial debut for New Zealand director Guy Pigden.
+I Survived a Zombie Holocaust was a directorial debut for New Zealander Guy Pigden.
 Pigden subsequently went on to make the Found Footage ghost story tv mini-series Harrow (2017-8) and two further films with te non-genre comedies Older (2020) and Immi the Vegan (2021).